muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T167):
+- New: Button Condition: (experimental) Added a pair of new button conditions to test if an input was changed within a particular time limit.
+There are two new condition, "changed in" and "not changed in".
+The condition logic will check against the last processed input change.

 ### (m76T166):
 - New: Map to State: Added invert mode.
 This will set the state to off if the input is pressed, and on if the input is released.
 - Fix: Map to State: hide pulse options when not in pulse mode.